MILA-Wien/collectivo-directus/README.md

 ```
 cp .env.example .env
-cp collectivo/.env.example collectivo/.env
 docker compose build
 docker compose up -d
 pnpm install
 pnpm dev
 ```

-If directus cannot write to the database, you might need to call `sudo chmod -R 777 directus/database` once.

 This creates a docker container for Directus and Keycloak, and then starts a development server for the Collectivo app.